Important Information about RoboKiller & Your Verizon Voicemail

 Here’s what you need to know about the previous issue with Verizon Voicemail.

 Robocallers and scammers are always trying new ways to reach – and annoy you.
 Their newest tactic is called “Ringless Voicemail.”
-The way voicemail works, in general, is that every wireless carrier has a set of “deposit numbers” where voicemails are sent.
+In general, the way voicemail works is that every wireless carrier has a set of “deposit numbers” where voicemails are sent.
 Basically, a combination of your phone number, the deposit number, and some other things under the hood are used to access your voicemail box.
-In the case of this new scam, the bad guys are teaming up with some shady telecommunications companies to “crack the code” so to speak that lets them access these numbers and dump robocalls directly into your voicemail without your phone ever even ringing.
+In the case of this new scam, the bad guys are teaming up with some shady telecommunications companies to “crack the code” that lets them access these numbers and dump robocalls directly into your voicemail without your phone ever even ringing.
 Not cool.

 As a result of this, Verizon had begun cracking down on access to these numbers, making it much, much harder for the scammers to reach your voicemail.
-Unfortunately as a side effect of that, RoboKiller had also been locked out for many customers, meaning that we could not give you your Verizon voicemail as you were used to.
+Unfortunately, as a side effect, RoboKiller had also been locked out for many customers, meaning that we could not provide your Verizon voicemail as you were used to.